MDST3502: Special Topics in Film Genre; meets T/R 3:30pm-4:45pm

 The final list of films is yet to be determined, but some of the films we may screen could include:

 Along with the films, we will read scholarship on each film, ranging from sources that attempt to theorize “cult cinema” (drawn largely from several books and edited volumes by cult film scholar Ernest Mathijs), as well as diving into the social spaces around each film that have supported their fandom.
-We will attempt to coordinate with local theaters to include screenings of some of these films.
+We will attempt to coordinate to track local theaters’ screenings of some of these films.

 There will be no exams in this course, and all assessment will be written.
 Students will write regular screening summaries for each film, as well as have the option to write short papers about the social communities that have formed around each film’s fandom.
 At the end of the term, students will be tasked with investigating a cult movie, director, franchise, community, or movement that we have not yet discussed.
 Students will be encouraged to follow their own interests and bring those into the classroom regularly.